DataDog/documentation/content/en/account_management/billing/serverless.md

 ### UI

-To use the UI to control which functions Datadog is monitoring, navigate to the [AWS Integration page][5] and add tags as `key:value` sets to the **to Lambdas with tag:** field.
+To use the UI to control which AWS Lambda functions Datadog is monitoring, navigate to the [AWS Integration page][5] and add tags as `key:value` sets to the **to Lambdas with tag:** field.

 To exclude functions with a given tag, add a `!` before the tag key.
 For example: